• Home

 View fullsize Group_ JD, MP, TC.jpeg

-My book will be published by the University Press of Colorado in September and is currently in the final design and proofreading phase.
-The cover design above by Tina Kaschele features our signature image by Cherie Hiser paired with a detail of Stoney Pass, San Juan National Forest, Colorado, 1997, a superb landscape by Willy Sutton.
+My book will be published by the University Press of Colorado in November and is currently in the final proofing phase.
+The cover design by Tina Kaschele (shown above) features our signature image by Cherie Hiser paired with a detail of Stoney Pass, San Juan National Forest, Colorado, 1997, a superb landscape by Willy Sutton.
 Thematically, the images convey a fine sense of the communal influence and outdoor allure that run through the book’s narrative.

 Thanks for reading!
 Rupert